jamesshore/quixote/src/descriptors/README.md

 ## Create tests

+Start out by creating a testbed that contains an element including the style you're going to test.

-Start out by creating a simple testbed.
-In our case, we need an element with a background color.
+For our `BackgroundColor` example, we create an element that has a background color.

 ```javascript
 "use strict";